How Do You Know If You’ve Been Breached?

-How do you know if you are hacked?
+How do you know if you’ve been breached?
 That is one of the first five questions I ask when consulting a CISO or discussing Security On-Demand services with clients and customers.
 It’s a simple but important question that is much harder to answer than you might expect, especially if you have a young or immature security program.

 Unfortunately, it is not uncommon to hear something like, “Well, we don’t really have a strong process in place, usually it’s when something breaks and someone calls the help desk” or “Well, we have anti-virus and firewalls so those block most things and we do periodic reviews of the logs”.
 Such strategies are ineffective at identifying most breaches and certainly at minimizing the attacker’s dwell time on your network.
 A LogRhythm study revealed that, “about four in ten IT decision makers report they lack confidence in their systems and processes to discover all potential breaches.”